coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/revisionary/readme.txt

 12. Scheduled Revisions in Publishing Soon list

 == Changelog ==

+= 2.4.1 - 9 Oct 2020 =
+* Compat : PublishPress Permissions - On new post creation, Revisors get a Publish button instead of a Submit button.
+Publishing fails; the only way to submit successfully is Save Draft, then Submit for Review.
+* Compat : PublishPress Permissions - Revisions were not listed in Queue under some configurations with PublishPress Permissions active
+* Fixed : With pre-Publish checks enabled in Gutenberg, after first save "Pending Revision" checkbox was moved off of pre-Publish Panel

 = 2.4 - 1 Oct 2020 =
 * Fixed : Revisors and other limited editors had editor elements hidden when adding a new post, under some site configurations